sunilp/webscrapper-indeed-r/README.md

     ## 5           FALSE
     ## 6            TRUE

-Saving the extracted dataset to csv for furthur analysis by different tools
+Finally, we save the extracted dataset to CSV format for further analysis using different tools.

     write.csv(df,file = "job_skills.csv")